 I discovered this tiny oscilloscope kit the other week.
 It’s a DSO138 by JYE Tech – £30 from Amazon(UK) or less than £20 if you can wait for delivery from China 🙂

 It took me less than 2 hours to build and worked first time!
 I’ve still got some soldering skills lol.
-It comes in two versions – one with the SMD components already soldered or one with completely bare PCB.
+It comes in two versions – one with the SMD components already soldered or one with a completely bare PCB.

 There’s open-source firmware available that supports data export to PC and it can be made 2-channel with the addition of a little extra hardware.
-Based on an ARM cortex A3 MCU, it can be re-programmed using Arduino tools.
+Based on an ARM Cortex A3 MCU, it can be re-programmed using Arduino tools.

 Great little project for STEM & electronics education.